Arnel Polo

 Arnel Polo is a fourth-year Applied Physiology and Kinesiology student at the University of Florida.
 After obtaining his BA, he plans to matriculate into medical school with a focus on Sports Medicine.
 He is also passionate about health equity, reducing health disparities, and advocating for the well-being of underrepresented populations.
 Arnel cultivates this passion through various roles, including serving as an ambassador for Students Taking Action Against Racism and volunteering with FIT for All, a community service organization that helps individuals with special needs engage in physical activities.

-During his SUMR tenure, Polo is working in Dr. Heather Nuske’s lab, where he assists with the collection and coding of qualitative data from users of the KeepCalm App, a digital mental health tool designed to support emotion regulation in preschool and elementary students on the autism spectrum.
-In this role, he is gaining hands-on experience in qualitative research methods and digital health innovation, contributing valuable insights into app development.
-Polo is also working with Dr. Clark-Cutaia on a project that aims to determine the impact of a sodium (Na) restricted tailored meal provision program on outcomes of minority individuals with end-stage kidney disease.
-He is also contributing to participant recruitment, data collection, and Analysis.
+During his SUMR tenure, Polo worked in Dr. Heather Nuske’s lab, where he assisted with the collection and coding of qualitative data from users of the KeepCalm App, a digital mental health tool designed to support emotion regulation in preschool and elementary students on the autism spectrum.
+In this role, he gained hands-on experience in qualitative research methods and digital health innovation, contributing valuable insights into app development.
+Polo also worked with Dr. Clark-Cutaia on a project that aimed o determine the impact of a sodium (Na) restricted tailored meal provision program on outcomes of minority individuals with end-stage kidney disease.
+He also contributed to participant recruitment, data collection, and analysis.